magomimmo/modern-cljs/doc/tutorial-19.md

 steps.

-Keep in mind that any release ending in "-SNAPSHOT" is not an official release and you should relay on them only when you really need (which is not our fictional scenario).
+Keep in mind that any release ending in "-SNAPSHOT" is not an official release and you should rely on them only when you really need (which is not our fictional scenario).
 Also remember that by adding a snapshot dependency to your project, you will cause `lein` to slow down its dependensies search.